kvshrimali1702/laravel-livewire-contact-manager/.github/instructions/laravel-guidelines.md.instructions.md

 - Follow the existing component structure and naming conventions used in the project.
 - Ensure proper communication between Livewire components using events and properties.
 - Write clean, maintainable, and well-documented code for Livewire components and AlpineJS scripts.
+- Livewire, Laravel, Blade, Flux comes with some of the ui components.
+Before creating any new component, check if similar component already exists.
+- Use WireUI components wherever possible.
+Check existing components before creating new ones.